 Its importance to local indigenous and non indigenous researchers at the University and wider regional community is inestimable.

 It is vitally important and urgent that we track down the original and ensure that it is preserved and stored in a proper archival temperature and humidity controlled environment.
 It therefore greatly appreciated if anyone knowing the present whereabouts of the original could contact us on email@example.com or 02 49215819.

 The full digitised copy of this Australian regional treasure can be downloaded below:

-Note: The original was a huge 450MB digital file which we have managed to optimise to 65MB which is still large for most people.
-We recommend firstly downloading the document to your computer by right mouse-clicking on the link and then choosing ‘Save Target As’.
+Note: We recommend firstly downloading the document to your computer by right mouse-clicking on the link and then choosing ‘Save Target As’.
 Then, pick a location on your computer and click ‘OK’.
 The file will be downloaded to your computer and you can track its progress.
 Please bear in mind that it is a large file, and so may take some time to download depending upon your connection.